odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/terraform.md

 ```console
 terraform plan
 ```
-* `terraform apply`:This uses your configuration to provision infrastructure on AWS.
+* `terraform apply`: This uses your configuration to provision infrastructure on AWS.
 Remember to enter yes when prompted to do so.

 ```console
 terraform apply